About Westminster University

 Since the university's founding, Westminster has remained dedicated to providing life-changing learning experiences for undergraduate and graduate students.
 Expert faculty focuses on teaching, learning, and developing distinctive, innovative programs.
 Students thrive on Westminster's Sugar House campus with access to the Rocky Mountains, downtown Salt Lake City, and many of Utah’s natural wonders.

-Westminster College is a private, independent college dedicated to student learning.
+Westminster University is a private, accredited, and comprehensive liberal arts institution dedicated to student learning.
 We are a community of learners with a long and honored tradition of caring deeply about students and their education.
 We offer liberal arts and professional education in courses of study for undergraduate, selected graduate, and other innovative degree and non-degree programs.
 Students are challenged to experiment with ideas, raise questions, critically examine alternatives, and make informed decisions.
 We encourage students to accept responsibility for their learning, to discover and pursue their passions, and to promote more equitable and sustainable communities.

 Our purposes are to prepare students to lead lives of learning, accomplishment, and service and to help them develop skills and attributes critical for success in a diverse and interdependent world.
 We promote distinctive approaches to engaged learning that emphasize theory and practice in our academic and co-curricular programs.
 Grounded in a culture of creativity and innovation, we work to pursue excellence while promoting inclusiveness and respect for differences.